 Underrepresented Graduate Students in Psychology

 Underrepresented Graduate Students in Psychology (UGSP) is a group dedicated to supporting and advocating for psychology students from racial, linguistic, geographic, or socioeconomic backgrounds that are currently underrepresented in graduate education.
 UGSP is designed to provide valuable social support to these students whom may otherwise find it difficult to pursue their graduate studies.
 Through activities, mentorship, and community outreach, we hope to provide a community that encourages the potential and promise of those from underrepresented groups.
 By promoting and improving multicultural training in psychology, we hope to not only increase ethnic minority student recruitment, retention, and graduation but also improve intergroup relations within our department.
-We currently have 5 branches UGSP:
+We currently have 5 branches of UGSP:

 - UGSP Brown Bag Committee

-- UGSP Educational Outreach Committee
+- UGSP Undergraduate Outreach Committee

-- UGSP Community Committee
+- UGSP Transfer Outreach Committee

 - UGSP Social Committee

 The Social Committee plans and coordinates events throughout year.
 Our goal is to foster a sense of community among UGSP members.
 It is a chance for students to interact with people that come from diverse backgrounds who share similar experiences.